 - Wash your hands prior to touching the piercing; leave it alone except when cleaning.
 It is

-free from any discharge before you attempt to move the jewelry.
+free from any discharge before your attempt.
 Irritation can occur when crusty matter is

 - Stay healthy!
 Eat a nutritious diet.
 The healthier your lifestyle, the easier it will be for your

 - Make sure your bedding is kept clean and changed regularly.
 Wear clean, comfortable,

-- Showering is safer than taking a bath, because bathtubs tend to harbour bacteria.
+- Showering is safer than taking a bath, because bathtubs tend to harbor bacteria.
 If you

 sea salt into one cup (8 oz) of warm distilled or bottled water.
 A stronger mixture is not

 Cleaning Instructions for Body Piercings